 The knowledge base of mainstream medicine has been acquired gradually, largely in the past two or three centuries.
 While there have been missteps, the fundamental contribution of evidence-based medicine has been to ask: what works?
 Setting aside long-held beliefs, do we know if blood-letting makes patients better?
 If we compare suitable groups, the answer turns out to be no, so we stop using it.
 Does fresh fruit cure scurvy?
 Testing shows it does, so we incorporate that into our practice.
 For any treatment, a similar question should be asked.
 What is the evidence that it works, and is there any risk of harm?

 Discovering Google Scholar

 The quality of evidence becomes an immediate issue if you use Internet search engines.
 When you run a search on Google, Bing or Yahoo, the top hits are determined by a constantly evolving algorithm that ranks pages with your search terms.
 Commercial websites invest heavily in search engine optimization to rank highly for a particular term, e.g. coconut oil.
-But there is no guarantee your top hits will provide good health information on that topic.
+But there is no guarantee your top hits will provide balanced information on that topic.
 In fact, it is more likely you will find sites that want to sell you coconut oil, regardless of the evidence base.

 A better approach is to search a database of journal articles, written by and for specialists.
-One such database is Google Scholar.
+One such site is Google Scholar.
 Another is Pubmed, maintained by the US National Institutes of Health.
 Academic researchers use subscription services like Web of Science, but for lay purposes, the free databases will do.
 Search results link to a summary (abstract) of a journal article giving the main results in a standardized format.
 In some cases, the full-text article may be available, but you will rarely need or want to read this.

 Searching Journal Articles